dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Minimal Acceptable System.md

 Things with ❗ are minimum requirements.

-Unmarked or ➕ are extras/secret sauce/good to haves.
+Things with ➕ are extras/secret sauce/good to haves.

 ## Kernel (running on top of hardware) ❗